 - opportunities for international engagement

-International students will need to cover the difference between UK-EU and international tuition fees.
+International students will need to cover the difference between UK-EU and international tuition fees (actual amount to be confirmed in Spring 2018).

 A first-class or upper-second-class honours degree, and/or a distinction or high merit at MSc level in Mathematics or a subject with a strong mathematical component.